Guidance Letter G-130

 Documentation will include the following:

-Instructors must keep classroom attendance records for all students.
-Full-time instructors may keep the grade books including attendance records from semester until exhausted.
+Instructors must keep classroom academic activity records for all students.
+Full-time instructors may keep the grade books including academic activity records from semester until exhausted.
 Once complete, the grade book must be kept in the appropriate Dean’s office.
 Part-time instructors are required to turn in grade books at the end of each semester.

 - Dates of exams in which the student(s) participated.